What is an online shopping app?

 The team’s location.
 Geography is a crucial factor when it comes to determining the price and choosing who’ll make your shopping app.
 Developers based in the US, Canada, and Western Europe boast higher wages, while the countries of Latin America and most of Asia offer much cheaper workforce.
 This means that if you’re on a tight budget, it may be a good idea to outsource overseas.

 The number of supported platforms.
 If you want to build a shopping app that supports both Android and iOS, you basically have to create two separate apps, which means more man hours.
-This, in turn, means more money.
+Which, in turn, means more money.

 Our experience — Eyebuy